 Once again it’s you versus a human-sized opponent with special attacks, though thankfully this one is weak against Blizzard.
 And since the game hasn’t unlocked that many types of Magic cards, any random Magic cards you’ve found will have had good odds of being Blizzard cards (this has a cascade effect: by the end of the game, you’ll still have more Blizzard, Fire and Cure cards than any other spell).
 Careful, though.
 Hades’ attacks in 3D are faster than they were in KH1, to punish you for being able to block them outright with high-value and 0 cards.
 And they’re just plain harder to dodge in 2D, underlining my advice that you not come here early, but they’re not insurmountable… at least compared to some upcoming bosses.

 After you win, you get Hades’ enemy card, which gives you the Berserk skill, which appeared as a minor skill in KH1 as well.
 My friend Kyle from the Marathon addresses Berserk as an “SOS Ability.”
 I’m not sure where he picked up the term (CNash suggests in the comments that it’s from FFX!), but it’s a handy one.
 SOS abilities are special powers that only trigger when you’re near death.
 You can make that sort of thing work for you in other games, but frankly it’s useless in CoM, where you have to fuss around with your cards to trigger it.
-“Oh, I’m dying, better pull out my Hades card instead of healing!”
+“Oh, I’m dying, better pull out my Hades card instead of healing!” or maybe “Oh, I should use my Hades card and then deliberately lose health for an extremely minor benefit!”
 Sure, game.
 More interesting than Berserk is the card’s side-effect: it conveys Hades’ elemental resistance to Fire but also his weakness to Ice.
 Tempting to use against upcoming Fire bosses.

 After the match, the plot comes to a rapid close (the original Olympus Coliseum didn’t have much of an ending either, since it was an optional world).
 Cloud seems fine, and comes about as close as we could hope to an apology.
 Sora even invites him to join the party, but Cloud refuses.
 Sora nevertheless tells Cloud that his memories will surely come back in time if the memory is important enough.
 Interesting qualifier.
 Though Sora admits that’s just a hope.